Sentry Biometric Gun Safe Review

 Why Biometric Gun Safes?

 Overall peace of mind is paramount when considering which method is the absolute best for storing your weapons, materials, ammunition and other belongings.
-Most of us live in an environment where potential unauthorized users routinely pass by a personal gun safe while visiting our home or office.
+Most of us live in an environment where potential unauthorized users routinely pass by a personal best gun safe while visiting our home or office.
 This is why biometrics make so much sense in cases where a physical item can so easily be stolen or compromised in some other fashion.
 Simply put, biometric identifiers are unique to each individual – giving 100% control of access to the authorized user(s) while at the same time discouraging unwanted entrants such as kids, thieves, and anyone else who isn’t designated by the owner to open up the safe.

 Even the best password can be forgotten, but fingerprint recognition offers an extra level of security without the need to worry about a (separate) inconspicuous location in which to store a key, pass card, password, etc. When it comes to “smart technology,” biometrics is where it’s at due to how physiological traits differ for each individual.